centre-for-humanities-computing/canon-paintings-smk/README.md

 Please cite our paper if you use the code or the embeddings:

 ```
-Citations will be added upon publication.
+Citation instructions will be added upon publication

 ```